-With regard to risk sensitivity insurance and reinsurance undertakings shall disclose a description of the methods used, the assumptions made and the outcome of stress testing and sensitivity analysis for material risks and events.
+5. With regard to risk sensitivity insurance and reinsurance undertakings shall disclose a description of the methods used, the assumptions made and the outcome of stress testing and sensitivity analysis for material risks and events.

-Insurance and reinsurance undertakings shall disclose a description of how assets have been invested in accordance with the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC so that in particular the risks mentioned in paragraph 1(b) to (f) are properly managed.

-Insurance and reinsurance undertakings shall disclose in a separate section any other material information regarding their risk profile.
+6. Insurance and reinsurance undertakings shall disclose in a separate section any other material information regarding their risk profile.

 Article 287 PDS6